SP3DAG/3D-Printing/development/Protptype v3/README_PrototypeV3.md

-Development of three different holding mechanisms for the Bluetooth shutter button
+Development of one final holding mechanisms for the Bluetooth shutter button

---> Problems encounterd:
+--> Changes:

-*1.* Material is very stiff
+*1.* Smaller inlet for shutter button

-*2.* 3D Printer is very accourate
+*2.* Better grip when pullig out

-*3.* Mechanisms can not open due to construction error
+*3.* Improved dimensions, so it fits better